Brendan Brisson: Professional

 On April 12, 2022, Brisson signed an amateur tryout contract with the Golden Knights AHL affiliate, the Henderson Silver Knights, for the remainder of the 2021–22 season.
 He recorded three goals and five assists in six AHL games for the Silver Knights.
 On April 30, Brisson signed a three-year, entry-level contract with the Vegas Golden Knights.

 After recording ten goals and 13 assists in 37 games with the Silver Knights, the Golden Knights recalled Brisson on January 14, 2024.
 He made his NHL debut the next day against the Nashville Predators.
 On January 20, Brisson scored his first career goal against the Pittsburgh Penguins, in what was ultimately the game-winning goal of a Vegas third-period comeback.

-On March 6, 2025, Brisson was traded by the Golden Knights to the New York Rangers, alongside a third-round draft pick, in exchange for Reilly Smith.
-Prior to the 2025-26 season, Hockey News writer Stan Fischler rated Morrow as the Rangers' 8th best prospect.
+On March 6, 2025, Brisson was traded by the Golden Knights to the New York Rangers, alongside a 2025 third-round draft pick, in exchange for Reilly Smith.

+On September 4, 2026, Brisson was signed to a one-year contract by the Toronto Maple Leafs.

 International play

-Brisson represented the United States at the 2021 World Junior Ice Hockey Championships, where he recorded two goals in seven games and won a gold medal.
-On January 13, 2022, Brisson was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.
+Brisson represented the United States at the 2021 World Junior Championships, where he recorded two goals in seven games and won a gold medal.
+On January 13, 2022, Brisson was named to United States senior team's roster for the 2022 Winter Olympics.